 Plus, you can manage your subscription directly in the app, like changing your delivery date or order frequency.
 You’ll also receive updates on new Ollie products before they’re launched.

 Ordering from Ollie is super easy and, most importantly, quick.
-You simply need to take a quiz about your dog, select the recipes you want in case there’s more than 1, and then proceed to checkout.
-There, you can add additional dogs as well if you’re a lucky owner of more than 1 pup.
+You simply need to take a quiz about your dog, select the plan and recipes you want, add extras, and then proceed to checkout.
+There, you can add additional dogs as well if you’re a lucky owner of more than one pup.

 2. Answer the short survey.
-Questions cover age, weight, activity level, allergies, and stool composition.
-Ollie has the most extensive list of potential allergens I’ve ever seen, including alligator, bison, and tapioca.
-Screenshot of the allergen section of Ollie's quiz with a dropdown list of allergens in alphabetical order including alligator, apple, and more
+Questions cover weight, activity level, allergies, and spay status.
+Ollie has the most extensive list of potential allergens I’ve ever seen, including alligator, bison, and tapioca, although it doesn’t ask about breed or health conditions like some other companies.

-Signing up for Ollie is straightforward, with clear meal options and pricing visible on the website without needing to register.
-You can choose between 2-week or 4-week food supplies post-trial.
-Ollie offers free shipping and includes a free puptainer and scooper with your first order.
+Signing up for Ollie is straightforward, with clear meal options and pricing visible on the website without needing to pay anything (you will need to input an email address as part of the quiz, though).
+You can choose the cadence of your deliveries post-trial.

 Managing Your Subscription